marcglasberg/fast_immutable_collections/docs/micro_changelog.md

 A summary of detailed changes, aimed at developers.
 This constrasts with the [`CHANGELOG.md`][changelog] file, which is log for changes over versions, and thus even more summarized.

+> The dates below follow the format *DD/MM/YYYY*.

 [changelog]: ../CHANGELOG.md

+## 01/10/2020

+### 1. Philippe Fanaro

+1. Added a section to the `README.md` about the idea behind the implemantion.
+1. More tests to ensure immutability to `LAdd`.

 ## 30/09/2020